-The project is freeware, full source code is available.
+The project is freeware – the full source code is available.

 The migration of a DTS package to a SSIS package can be accomplished by the Package Migration Wizard included in SQL Server Management Studio.
 The wizard tries to generate an SSIS package that is functionally equivalent to the original DTS package, but when the conversion of a task is not safe, that task is persisted into the resulting SSIS package as an embedded DTS package containing only the task that can’t be migrated.

-Having an SSIS package composed by only embedded DTS packages (each one containing a single task) is not a desired result.
-Performance and maintainability become a nightmare and, for that reason, I prefer to leave a DTS package in his native form until I need to migrate and (probably) to refactor the package (may be changing parts of his behavior).
+Having an SSIS package only made up of embedded DTS packages – each one containing a single task – is not what you want.
+Performance and maintainability become a nightmare; for that reason I prefer to leave a DTS package in its native form until I need to migrate and – probably – to refactor the package, possibly changing parts of its behavior in the process.

 When you migrate a package originally designed to move data into a Data Warehouse, chances are that you have a lot of Transform Data Tasks combined with some Execute SQL Tasks.
-Migration Wizard easily migrates Execute SQL Tasks into native SSIS Execute SQL Tasks, but it has many limits to migrate a Transform Data Task into a native SSIS Data Flow Task.
-DtsToSsis-Prepare makes some modifications to the original DTS package resulting in another DTS package that has more chances to be completely migrated.
+Migration Wizard easily migrates Execute SQL Tasks into native SSIS Execute SQL Tasks, but it presents many limitations when it comes to migrating a Transform Data Task into a native SSIS Data Flow Task.
+DtsToSsis-Prepare does a few modifications to the original DTS package, resulting in another DTS package that has a higher chance of being completely migrated.

 Package Migration Wizard limitations

-I tried to identify what settings of a Data Flow Task may block the migration, leaving the task into an embedded legacy package.
-Please note that “not supported” literally means that the setting is not supported by the Package Migration Wizard and if it is present then the migration will result in an embedded DTS package containing only one task (the worst case to maintain).
+I tried to identify what settings of a Data Flow Task might block the migration, leaving the task in an embedded legacy package.
+Please note that “not supported” literally means that the setting is not supported by the Package Migration Wizard; thus if it is present, the migration will result in an embedded DTS package containing only one task – the worst possible case to maintain.

-- Exception file: it is lost in migration, but its functionality can be restored adding error flow handling into the Data Flow Task of a SSIS package.
+- Exception file: lost in migration, but its functionality can be restored by adding error flow handling into the Data Flow Task of an SSIS package.

-- Max errors count: it is not supported if different than zero.
+- Max errors count: not supported if different than zero.

-- UDL connections: it is not supported if present (as a connection)
+- UDL connections: not supported if present (as a connection)

 - Advanced transformations: ActiveX Script transformations are not supported.

-To workaround described limitations, you need to make some modifications to the DTS package:
+To work around any of the limitations described, you need to make some modifications to the DTS package:

-The target for DtsToSsis-Prepare is to automate those operations.
-Unfortunately, we still require a manual modification in case of presence of the “Advanced Transformation” into a Transform Data Task, because the user needs to create a design (into the resulting Data Flow) for his transformation.
+The goal for DtsToSsis-Prepare is to automate those operations.
+Unfortunately, in case there are any “Advanced Transformation” they should be manually converted into a corresponding Transform Data Task; indeed, the user needs to create a design – into the resulting Data Flow – for their transformation.